divviup/libprio-rs/README.md

 by the interfaces in modules `server` and `client` and is referred to in various places as Prio v2.
 See [`prio-server`][prio-server] or the [ENPA whitepaper][enpa-whitepaper] for more details.

-## Verifiable Distributed Aggregation Function (EXPERIMENTAL)
+## Verifiable Distributed Aggregation Function

 Crate `prio` also implements a [Verifiable Distributed Aggregation Function (VDAF)][vdaf] called "Prio3", implemented in the `vdaf` module, allowing Prio to be used in the [Distributed Aggregation Protocol][dap] protocol being developed in the PPM working group at the IETF.
-This support is still experimental, and is evolving along with the DAP and VDAF specifications.
-Formal security analysis is also forthcoming.
-Prio3 should not yet be used in production applications.
+This support is still evolving along with the DAP and VDAF specifications.

 ### Draft versions and release branches